gallettilance/ATS-blockchain/README.md

 #### ATS -> lambda

-Please take a look at the [prime.dats](./lambda/prime.dats) file along with the [helper_interp.dats](./lambda/helper_interp.dats) files for an example of writing code in ATS to generate lambda code and extend the lambda language.
+Please take a look at the [examples](./lambda/example) folder along with the [helper_interp.dats](./lambda/helper_interp.dats) file for an example of writing code in ATS to generate lambda code and extend the lambda language.
+You can use ```make compile``` to compile all examples into the lisp-like lambda language.

 #### lambda